Prashanth25111999/namaste-react/README.md

 // Custom Hook to maintain the code readability

 // Lazy Loading or Dynamic Import or On Demanding or Chunking or Code Splitting

+// HigherOrder Component -- > it takes the another component as input and return enhanced component